The Daoism (Taoist) tradition

 Like many Daoist tenets there is a paradox embedded in the idea of inaction.
 It is not intended that nobody does anything, it is more like doing nothing that is not natural to do.
 A closer translation is probably ‘non intervention’ as ‘wei’ has the meaning of action with a purpose - an act of conscious will with some motive behind it.

-It's an attractive notion.
-In an ideal world governments would govern by inaction.
+Wu wei is an attractive notion.
+In an ideal world governments would paradoxically govern by inaction.
 This is because everyone would know what to do - they just get on with it - there is no need for anyone to intervene.
 A boss does not need to goad people into useful work, it all happens naturally.
-This approach to government was tried out by the Qi Kingdom (Shandong) c.
+This approach to government was tried out by the Qi Kingdom c.
 190BCE and later by Emperor Wu of the Han dynasty (141-87BCE).
 Living like this in social harmony is a rather Utopian ➚ concept.
 Like many Daoist beliefs it is rooted in the natural world.
 Nature was seen as being able to get along quite nicely without being managed - plants intrinsically knows how to flourish and water how to flow.

 The calls to ‘do nothing but what comes naturally’ was contrary to the Confucian attitude of striving to perfection where effort must be expended to do the right thing.
 However Confucius does promote the idea of the ruler not needing to do anything because a well governed state will respect the sovereign’s wishes without him needing to do or say anything.
 Here subservience and respect ensures the government runs well.
 To the Daoist, however, wu wei is an individualist notion - not as a cog in a larger machine.
 Over the centuries Confucians have sought to change the interpretation of wu wei from meaning ‘doing nothing’ to ‘knowing one's place and obeying without question’.